ankit123618/WebDev/README.md

-# PHP Auth Boilerplate
+# WebDev

-This project is a lightweight PHP application with custom routing, a small dependency injection container, session-based authentication, password reset via email, and a MySQL-backed user model.
+This project is a lightweight PHP template for making web applications with custom routing, a small dependency injection container, session-based authentication, password reset via email, and a MySQL-backed user model.

 ## Features